TFBS-EKE-FloatingCity/visualizationWeb/VisualizationWeb/File Structure.md

 ### References

-This Project is allowed to reference following Projects:
+This project is allowed to reference following projects:
 - Application
 - DataAccess (avoid as much as possible.
 Preferably accessed through Application)
 - Core